 - This is intended to support data-driven decisions and make business intelligence possible.

-- The unstructured raw data in the data lake provides a good complement to the relational and processed data in the data warehouse.
+- The unstructured raw data in the data lake provides an excellent complement to the relational and processed data in the data warehouse.

 Other Articles on the Topic of Data Warehouses